sansseriff/phd_thesis/pandoc_site/chapter_05/section_06_aph_hw.md

     <span class=blue markdown> **Answer:** </span> <span class=blue markdown> The three cases couple the same amount of light to the detector. (ii) couples the same amount of power as (i) because a blackbody source can’t be focused to higher intensity with a lens.
 The solid angle subtended by the entrance pupil as seen by the detector is the same in all cases.
 The detector area stays the same as well so the etendue is conserved across all three cases.
 This implies the same radiant power is coupled. </span>

-    <span class=red markdown> 3 points for saying all situations couple the same rate; 3 points for some explanation. </span>
+    <span class=blue markdown> 3 points for saying all situations couple the same rate; 3 points for some explanation. </span>

 4. (9 pts) Using Planck’s law with laboratory temperature $T$ and the geometry of case (i) above, write an expression for spectral radiant flux (photons per unit wavelength) on the active area of a detector with radius $r$.